bvvreddy/bvvreddy/README.md

 - 👋 Hi, I’m @bvvreddy
-- 👀 I’m interested in Data Science
+- 👀 I’m a Software Development Engineer
-- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on machine learningf modelling
 - 📫 How to reach me vamshi8667@gmail.com

 <!---